Update By Query API

 Set ctx.op = "delete" if your script decides that the document should be deleted.
 The update by query operation deletes the document and increments the deleted counter.

-Update by query only supports update, noop, and delete.
+Update by query only supports index, noop, and delete.
 Setting ctx.op to anything else is an error.
 Setting any other field in ctx is an error.
 This API only enables you to modify the source of matching documents, you cannot move them.

-Update documents using an ingest pipelineedit
+Update documents using an ingest pipeline

 Update by query can use the Ingest pipelines feature by specifying a pipeline: